 Installing a fan to ventilate an electrical enclosure may seem to some as simply just another cost to cut.
-However, as the cost of a proficient fan unit is near inconsequential when compared to the cost of the equipment, labour and interruption to replace a failed inverter, then this view could well be considered as somewhat foolish.
+However, the cost of a proficient fan unit is near inconsequential when compared to the cost of the equipment, labour and interruption to replace a failed inverter.
 The overheating of expensive equipment through failing to provide active ventilation is by far the main cause of failure within electrical cabinets.
-In addition, effective ventilation significantly increases the lifespan and energy efficiency of equipment as well as protection from dust and water splashes (IP54).
+In addition, effective ventilation significantly increases the lifespan and energy efficiency of equipment as well as protection from dust and water splashes (IP54)

-Therefore the simple answer lies in a combined fan and filter unit.
+A simple solution to enclosure ventilation and cooling is a combined fan and filter unit.
 Fan filter kits have been in use for around 20 years and are now considered ‘part of the scenery’ and used in a whole host of enclosures and cabinets to facilitate the effective running of the equipment it is housed in.
 Over this time their function has not changed, so in cooling the enclosure and its components their role is still as useful as ever, if not a vital part of the design of the system.
 However, if the wrong product is selected, the whole control cabinet may overheat and compromise not only the value of the equipment it contains, but also the panel’s primary function, powering a whole process plant, shopping centre or datacentre.
 The impact of this could be catastrophic so it pays to seek advice and assistance when selecting a system for your power electronics cooling.

 Selecting a fan is often made to be more complicated and expensive than necessary with overblown software programs giving manufacturers specific solutions.
 The main points of consideration are the maximum ambient temperature that the components can tolerate and the equipment heat loss figures.
 A simple equation can then be used which takes into account the air density and then determines the required air volume flow rate.